d-smith/notes/aws/security-specialty/06-data-protection-with-vpcs.md

 * No need to patch
 * Not assocaited with security groups
 * Automatically assigned a public IP address
-* Remember to update your route tables.
+* Remember to update your route tables - could take 10 - 15 minutes to provision then update tables.
 * More secure - no ssh access, no need to patch, install or maintain antivirus software, etc

 ## NACLs vs Security Groups

 * You can associate a subnet with a single Network ACL
-* Do increments of 100 for the IDs
+* Do increments of 100 for the IDs - evaluated in order from lowest numbered rule up.
 * A NACL can belong only to a single VPC
 * NACL - stateless - need to specify both inbound and outbound rules